- Reviewed: 22 January 2021, 10:48 NZDT

 General Travel Advice

-New Zealanders travelling or living in Zambia should have a comprehensive travel insurance policy in place that includes provision for medical evacuation by air.
+New Zealanders travelling or living in Zambia should have a comprehensive travel insurance policy in place that includes provision for high risk adventure activities and medical evacuation by air.

 New Zealanders in Zambia are encouraged to register their details with the Ministry of Foreign Affairs and Trade.